 A SUNY Canton student may be eligible to borrow no more than \$3,500 as a freshman and no more than \$4,500 at the sophomore level.
 Once full junior status is achieved in a bachelor's program you may borrow up to \$5,500/year.
-The interest rate is currently fixed at 3.4% as of 7/1/11 (Currently going to 6.8% pending legislation).
+The interest rate is currently fixed at 4.66% as of 7/1/14.
 Principal and interest are deferred during the time that the student is enrolled on at least a half-time basis.
 Borrowers have up to ten years to repay and repayment begins six months after the student ceases to be enrolled on at least a half-time basis.
-Payment of the principal may be deferred for up to three years for certain categories of Public Health Service officers, the temporarily disabled, those in internships required before entering a profession, and Peace Corps or
+Students are eligible for the interest subsidy for up to 150% of their program length.
+If students do not graduate within the 150% timeframe the loans become unsubsidized.
+Payment of the principal may be deferred for up to three years for certain categories of Public Health Service officers, the temporarily disabled, those in internships required before entering a profession, and Peace Corps or Vista volunteers.

-Vista volunteers.